NAVPERF/NAV2016-Sample/README.md

-# Corfu-Sample
+# NAV2016-Sample
-Microsoft Dynamics NAV "Corfu" Load Test sample as references from the Load Test WhitePaper
+Microsoft Dynamics NAV 2016 Load Test sample as references from the Load Test WhitePaper

 Enables you to create scenario tests for Microsoft Dynamics NAV.
 The solution consists of: